- a lesson from Alfred E. Newman

 This does not give us free license to do whatever we want.
 Turning over control means following our Master, doing His will.
 And we have to do our part by preparation to head off such situations.
 God does help those who help themselves.
 Where we run into problems here is when we think we are helping God instead of the other way around, God guiding us to do the right things.

 So, perhaps Alfred E. Newman only got it part right with his “What, me worry?”
-It’s how were handle worries when they occur that matters. along with leading lives that prevent those situations that cause worry like the one my wife and I encountered from even happening.
+It’s how we handle worries when they occur that matters. along with leading lives that prevent those situations that cause worry like the one my wife and I encountered from even happening.

 So, if you’re worried about the expiration dates on the milk and eggs… make an omelet!
 For the significant worries in our lives, pray.
 Turn your life over and follow the Spirit’s guidance.